Who Is at Fault in an Accident?

 For example, a driver suddenly changes lanes on a busy highway without signaling and collides with your car.
 The impact causes you to hit a third car.
 It would seem the fault relies on the driver who initially changed lanes.
 However, suppose the investigation finds that you were using your phone when the accident happened.
 In that case, you could also be at fault.

-An experienced lawyer at Tuley Law can help evaluate your case’s specific circumstances.
+The experienced no fault accident lawyers at Tuley Law can help evaluate your case’s specific circumstances.
 We can investigate the accident, gather evidence, and represent you to the insurance company or in court to ensure that you receive fair compensation for your injuries.

 How is Fault Determined in a Personal Injury Case?